Charles Fazzino: Museum installations and exhibitions

 In 2010–2011, Fazzino hosted a major museum exhibition titled "The Faces of Fort Lauderdale" at the Museum of Art | Fort Lauderdale.
-The exhibition celebrated the 100-year history of the area and Fazzino contributed to it in his role as the official artist for the centennial celebration.
+The exhibition celebrated the 100-year history of the area.

 Fazzino's first major museum exhibition in Germany took place from April 27 through June 22 at the International Academy of Art in Hembach.
 The district of Kreis Duren invited the artist to exhibit at the Academy and commissioned him to create an edition of artwork titled "For the Love of Kreis Düren".

 In 2015, Fazzino was chosen to participate in a group show at the Coral Springs Museum of Art in Florida.
-The show, titled "The Art of Pop & Comics" featured eight pieces by Fazzino, including a tribute to the Masters titled "A Cartoon Celebration of the Masters," in which Fazzino weaves popular cartoon characters into pieced-together scenes by masters such as Vincent Van Gogh, Leonardo da Vinci, Edvard Munch, and Jackson Pollock.
+The show, titled "The Art of Pop & Comics" featured eight pieces by Fazzino, including a tribute to the Masters titled "A Cartoon Celebration of the Masters," in which Fazzino weaves cartoon characters into pieced-together scenes.
 "This is a tribute piece," said Fazzino.
 "The paintings I chose from the Masters are so incredibly recognizable, as are the characters now interwoven throughout them.
 It's a meeting of two worlds with two different languages that come together in this one, intricately assembled, composition."

-In 2015, Fazzino was commissioned create an artwork celebrating the 50th Anniversary of Singapore.
-He made his debut in the country in May 2015 to unveil the work and participate in several receptions and a media tour.
+In 2015, Fazzino was commissioned to create an artwork celebrating the 50th Anniversary of Singapore.
+He made his debut in the country in May 2015 to participate in several receptions and a media tour.